 Taking a flight somewhere for the first time can bring on a bit of anxiety along with the excitement of visiting a new destination.
-With a little planning and some deep breathing—not to mention brushing up on a few tips for new travelers —you’ll find you’ll be ready jump in with both feet and enjoy the “getting there” as much as the “being there.”
+With a little planning and some deep breathing—not to mention brushing up on a few tips for new travelers —you’ll find you’ll be ready to jump in with both feet and enjoy the “getting there” as much as the “being there.”

 And don’t forget to pack a pouch.
-Not to worry: we’re not suggesting a fanny pack.
-Consider packing a zippered pouch in your carry-on (or personal item) with some in-flight comfort essentials: a pen for filling out forms, tissues, headache meds, hand sanitizer, hand wipes, headphones, lip balm, toothbrush and toothpaste, hand lotion and some mints or gum.
-Pop it into the seat pocket, but don’t let it get too deep—you seriously can’t image the things that lurk down there (trust us)—or get one with a loop that you can hang on the seat in front of you.
+While fanny packs are definitely stylish nowadays, consider packing a zippered pouch in your carry-on (or personal item) with some in-flight comfort essentials: a pen for filling out forms, tissues, headache meds, hand sanitizer, hand wipes, headphones, lip balm, toothbrush and toothpaste, hand lotion and some mints or gum.
+Pop it into the seat pocket, but don’t let it get too deep—you seriously can’t imagine the things that lurk down there (trust us)—or get one with a loop that you can hang on the seat in front of you.

 Triple-check your documents.
 There are two things you can’t leave behind: your passport (with the appropriate visas, if needed) and your money supply (credit card, debit card, some cash).
 If you plan on driving, bring your driver’s license and seriously consider getting an International Driving Permit.
 Your tickets are important, but everything is electronic nowadays.
 However, if you do early check-in and pay for your bags online (which we suggest) you will need to print out the vouchers and have them on hand.

 Going on a long-haul flight?
 Read this first.

-When it doubt, consult a travel agent.
+When in doubt, consult a travel agent.
 Booking your own trip online can be easy as 1-2-3 when you’re going on a short trip or a domestic destination.
 Things can get trickier the more complicated the travel (especially if you’re going with more than one companion)—and that’s where an agent’s expertise can really come in handy.
-Whether you step into your local brick-and-mortar agency or call in, you’ll find having a travel advisor on your side comes with a nice list of pluses, particularly if you’re a first time traveler.
+Whether you step into your local brick-and-mortar agency or call in, you’ll find having a travel advisor on your side comes with a nice list of pluses, particularly if you’re a first-time traveler.